Skip to main content

 Subject-specific Knowledge:

-• Knowledge of the functioning of key plant and algal physiological systems and the molecular basis of these.
+• Knowledge of the functioning of key plant physiological systems, the molecular basis of these and how they are regulated.

-• Knowledge of the fundamentals of plant water relations, mineral nutrition, integration of carbon and nutrients in growth and development.
+• Knowledge of the fundamentals of plant water relations, mineral nutrition and integration of carbon and nutrient uptake in growth and development.

-• Knowledge of the plant morphological and physiological responses and adaptations to variations in selected environmental variables, including those of extreme environments.
+• Knowledge of plant morphological and physiological responses and adaptations to variation in key environmental variables, including those of extreme environments.

 Subject-specific Skills:

-• Understanding of techniques used to investigate plant and algal physiology from the whole organism scale to the molecular scale.
+• Understanding some of the techniques used to investigate plant physiology from the whole organism scale to the molecular scale.

-• To be able to integrate understanding and knowledge across a range of scales and levels (molecular, cellular, physiological and morphological/functional) to understand the key issues related to plant and algal functioning and survival.
+• To be able to integrate understanding and knowledge across a range of levels (molecular, cellular, physiological and morphological/functional) to understand the key issues related to plant functioning, survival and optimising growth.

 Key Skills: